 The mayor of Wapato wanted another term.
-She got 30 votes — and then a piece of the Fed-up residents’ minds.
+She got 30 votes — and then a piece of the fed-up residents’ minds.

 Also during the meeting the council authorized:

-1. By unanimous vote, that Alvarez-Roa could sign off on a settlement offered in a lawsuit alleging violations of the state’s open public meetings act.
+•By unanimous vote, that Alvarez-Roa could sign off on a settlement offered in a lawsuit alleging violations of the state’s open public meetings law.
 The settlement required the city to pay $60,000 in attorney fees, to declare a June 15 council meeting as a special meeting, and to acknowledge that a quorum of council members had not been present. .

+•That the mayor enter into any settlement agreements related to the lawsuit filed by the state Attorney General’s Office alleging violations of the state’s public open meetings act.

-3. That the mayor approve settlements in three civil tort claims — the first step in a civil lawsuit — brought against the city by three residents.
+•That the mayor approve settlements in three civil tort claims — the first step in a civil lawsuit — brought against the city by three residents.

 How severe a financial crisis Wapato faces is unknown.
 As of February, the city’s reserves were at a deficit of more than $41,000, according to a state auditor report published in May.